fireproofsocks/zappa/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/zappa](https://hexdocs.pm/zappa).

-## Features

-- comments
-- if blocks
-- unless blocks
-- log helper
-- partials
-- each (arrays)

 ## TODO:

+- each with else blocks
 - each (objects)
 - @index
 - raw-helper (Used when your final template needs to have mustache blocks.) https://handlebarsjs.com/block_helpers.html